Casio's latest slick G-Shock watches track your runs without the fuss of a Garmin

 Together with the simple monochrome LCD display, the lack of on-board GPS also contributes to each watch's super-long battery life.
 The battery isn't rechargeable, but can keep running for up to two years before it needs replacing.

-The watches connect to the G-Shock Move app, which allows you to check distance and time, set goals such as steps, distance and run distance, and create a training plan.
+The watches connect to the G-Shock Move app, which allows you to check distance and time, set goals such as steps and run distance, and create a training plan.

 It's worth knowing, however, that when it comes to sports, these watches are built purely for running.
 You won't find tracking modes for elliptical training and yoga here – just the essentials for when you're hitting the pavement.